South Campus (University of Copenhagen): Outdoor spaces

 The 20,000-square-metre public plaza Karen Blixens Plads os a focal point for outdoor life in the area.
 Completed in 2019 to designs by local architectural firm Cobe, it is one of the largest public spaces of its kind in the city.
 It is named for noted 20th-century Danish author Karen Blixen.

 A dominant feature of the plaza is the three "bicycle mounds" with provide parking for sheltered and concealed parking of 2,000 bicycles.
 The domed structures are cast concrete shells with rounded openings, clad with hand-laid tiles in pale colours that match the exteriors of the surrounding buildings.
 Steps cut into the sides of the larger concrete hills allow the space to double as an outdoor auditorium, which can be used for concerts, performances and other public events.

 A Rambla connects Karen Blixens Plads, in opposite directions, to Islands Brygge Metro Station and a new park, Grønningen, separating the campus area from the housing estates Boligslangen and Karen Blixens Have to the south.

 Research Centres

+Since 2002, the Centre for Subjectivity Research has been based at the South Campus.
 Since 2013, the Centre for Advanced Migration Studies has been based at the South Campus.